Visiting Professor and Research Affiliate

 As I mulled over the emails that I had received I realized that there were two strands characterizing them: the first anger at being abused (a concept I am rather familiar with together with many other editors saddled with total rewrites of papers of authors who couldn’t give a damn about their own scholarship and expected someone else to do all of the work) and the second a hostility towards anyone that is not like minded.

-The collapse of the state and the return to civility happens necessarily via the fascistic violence of the community, which enshrined in a super-community takes over all other groups and modus cogitandi in order to generate a common destiny, a common history, a common ground, and a common identity.
-Corporate identity is nothing else than a fascistic framework with a corporate twist as much as academic culture is nothing more than an appropriation and adoption of a fascistic operational system borrowed from the corporate world.
+The collapse of the state and the return to civility happens necessarily via the fascistic violence of the community, which, enshrined in a super-community, takes over all other groups and modus cogitandi in order to generate a common destiny, a common history, a common ground, and a common identity.
+Corporate identity is nothing other than a fascistic framework with a corporate twist as much as academic culture is nothing more than an appropriation and adoption of a fascistic operational system borrowed from the corporate world.

-The idea that we are not all the same, that we do not necessarily share all the same values, that we have different modus operandi and modus cogitandi does not seem to sink any longer in people’s mind.
+The idea that we are not all the same, that we do not necessarily share all the same values, that we have different modus operandi and modus cogitandi does not seem to sink any longer in people’s minds when the self is the only, or the principal, parameter of engagement.

-These emails have given me the opportunity of reflecting carefully and attentively on a variety of issues and re-analyze in depth the way in which LEA is structured but also my own ethical, social, and personal thinking.
+These emails have given me the opportunity to reflect carefully and attentively on a variety of issues and re-analyze in depth the way in which LEA is structured but also my own ethical, social, and personal thinking.
 What are the values that we propagate?
 Are we contributing to the fascistic structures of this system?
 How do we implement radical change and how do we generate alternatives?

 The emails had a positive impact on my own personal thinking and I believe on the restructuring on LEA.
 This was possible not because of the validity of the arguments that were put forward but in spite of the fact that they were poorly made and visually limited.
 If I were grading them I would have given an F. The comments had a positive impact because they fell on the fertile ground of a mind willing to analyze and explore the issues that were brought up.